sergiorico/backend/docs/user-guide/testing.md

 In addition to the integration testing and coverage reporting done by circleci developers are also expected to test their changes locally.
 The maven commands are:

  - run unit tests only: `mvn test`
- - run unit tests and then integration tests: `mvn verify`
+ - clean `target/`, run unit tests and then integration tests: `mvn clean verify`

-During integration testing an included neo4j server will automatically be started. **An error will be thrown if a unit test case tries to access a route that queries the database.**
+During integration testing an included neo4j server will automatically be started. **An error will be thrown if a unit test case tries to access a route that queries the database.** The database is *not* ephemeral, but lives in the `target/` directory.
+Most tests will create stuff in the database and will run into problems if entries, collections or users already exists.
+This is why it is recommended to run `clean` before `verify`.

 Writing test cases
 ------------------